Macil/LWC-PhysicalShop/README.md

 Installing
 ----------

+Make sure you have LWC version 4.0 or higher, and PhysicalShop version 9.0 or higher.
 Place the LWC-PhysicalShop.jar file in the plugins/ directory.
 You're done.